Carola Suarez-Orozco, Chair and Co-Founder, Re-Imagining Migration

 Carolina is an Associate Director for the Endowment & Foundation Practice at Cambridge Associates, working in business development and relationship management.
 Prior to joining Cambridge Associates in 2017, Carolina worked at Kaufman Rossin as a business development supervisor supporting and leading many of the firm’s business development and marketing initiatives.
 Previously, she held a marketing position at J.P.
 Morgan Private Bank.
 There, she managed publications and marketing materials geared to Latin American clients, including institutional and high-net-worth individuals.
 Carolina’s prior experience includes developing programs at Vital Voices, an international non-profit organization, and serving as a research assistant at Harvard’s Carr Center for Human Rights Policy.

-Bintou Kunjo is a Master of Global Management student at Thunderbird, a graduate school at Arizona State University.
+Bintou Kunjo is a recent Masters of Global Management (International MBA) graduate at Thunderbird School of Global Management in Phoenix, AZ.
+She is currently participating in BASF’s Leadership Development Program.
 Prior to pursuing her master’s degree, Bintou founded a tea company, Taaling Tea, while working as the operations manager at Impact Hub Boston.
 At Impact Hub, Bintou launched an Arts for Social Change project to provide a platform for raising awareness on social issues through the arts.
 Bintou graduated from Bowdoin College, with a Bachelor of Arts in Chemistry and pre-medicine concentration.
 While at Bowdoin, Bintou served as site director for Let’s Get Ready.
 She worked primarily with refugee and asylee students in Maine, to help reduce barriers in their efforts to pursue higher education.
 A native of The Gambia, Bintou’s family sought political asylum in the USA in 2003.
 She is passionate about issues of migration and plans to leverage business and entrepreneurship to drive change within this area.

 Kristen Lucken chairs the Religious Studies program at Brandeis University and serves on the faculties of Sociology, International and Global Studies, and Religious Studies.
 Her research explores global migration, American immigration, ethnic and religious pluralism, social inclusion and nationalism.
 Living and working in the Soviet Union and former Yugoslavia during a time of major historical change (1990-1998), Dr. Lucken witnessed the unexpected dissolution of multicultural states and investigated the rise of ethnic nationalism in the Balkans.
 Her research project on Bosnian refugees in New England investigated how religious and ethnic identities are maintained and transformed through the process of migration.
 Dr. Lucken’s published works address Bosnian refugee settlement in New England, the transnational religious lives of second-generation Indian-Americans, and the roles played by religious institutions in immigrant ethnic identity maintenance.
 A collaborative, cross-national project investigates how religion and spirituality present themselves within public institutions in the United States, the United Kingdom, and Europe following a time of unprecedented refugee flows and rising levels of religious pluralism.